Skip to content

 After this Chapter you should be able to:

-• Explain what happens on different interaction regions in experiments realized for the determination of electronic properties at the beginning of last century.
+• Explain what happens on different interaction regions in experiments realized at the beginning of last century for the determination of electronic properties.

 • Describe the Nobel Lectures presented by Thomson, Millikan, Franck, Hertz, and Compton in terms of the accepted knowledge or questions under discussion in laureates’ times and the personal contributions or explanations made by the laureates.